TheochemUI/eOn/docs/source/devdocs/svn-migration.md

 By project convention, if the command fails with an author not defined use `username = username <username@NODATA>`, then retry the `git svn fetch`.

-Also note that it is by far preferably to use Github handles for email addresses, `<haozeke@users.noreply.github.com>` to reduce leaking personally identifiable information.
+Prefer Github handles for email addresses, `<haozeke@users.noreply.github.com>`, to reduce leaking personally identifiable information.

 ## Merging upstream